casper-network/docs/source/docs/casper/developers/dapps/template-frontend.md

 :::info

-Backend endpoint `/sendDeploy` should handle signed deployment by simply passing it to one of Casper nodes.
+The backend endpoint `/sendDeploy` should handle signed deployment by simply passing it to a Casper node.

-In the short-term future - since Casper node `v1.5.0`, which sets up appropriate CORS headers - it will be also possible to send deployments directly from browser, without relying on backend side.
-That is useful for prototyping, however we advise to run your own node.
+In Casper node `v1.5.0`, which sets up appropriate CORS headers, it will be also possible to send deployments directly from the browser, without relying on a backend server.
+This is useful for prototyping, however it is advised that you operate your own node.

 :::